-Volunteers are placed in small cities, towns, and villages to work with local non-governmental organizations, community-based organizations, regional youth departments, educational centers, departments of local municipalities, or other not-for-profit or governmental organizations.
-The capacity level of these organizations varies, ranging from well-established, high-functioning to newly-established and limited (both human as well as infrastructural) capacity organizations.
-You will serve as a facilitator, co-planner, adviser, mentor, and trainer to your organization and community.
-You will work closely with local counterparts and community members to design and implement projects and activities to build individual and organizational capacity in project design and management skills, grant writing, fundraising, information technology, entrepreneurship, civic engagement, networking, and English for work purposes.
-In collaboration with your counterparts you will design and deliver professional development trainings or mentorships in the areas of employability skills, entrepreneurship skills, digital literacy, project design and management, organizational management, leadership, youth empowerment, and other civic engagement topics that will support youth and other individuals to become more skilled and civically-engaged members of the society.
+Volunteers are placed in small cities, towns, and villages to work with local non-governmental organizations, community-based organizations, regional youth departments, non-formal educational centers, libraries, departments of local municipalities, or other not-for-profit or governmental organizations/entities.
+The capacity level of these organizations varies, ranging from well- established and high-functioning to newly-established with limited organizational capacity.
+You will serve as a facilitator, co-planner, adviser, mentor, and trainer in your organization and community.
+You will work closely with local counterparts and community members to design and implement projects and activities to build individual and organizational capacity in project design and management, grant writing, fundraising, information technology, entrepreneurship, civic engagement, networking, and English for work purposes.
+In collaboration with your counterparts, you will design and deliver professional development trainings or mentorships in the areas of employability skills, entrepreneurship skills, digital literacy, project design and management, organizational management, leadership, youth empowerment, and other civic engagement topics that will support youth and other individuals to become more skilled and civically-engaged members of the society.

-*Bachelor of Arts/Bachelor of Science degree in any business discipline
+• Bachelor of Arts/Bachelor of Science degree in any discipline; OR

-* MA/MS in a discipline with an emphasis in non-profit management, public administration, or organizational development; or
+• Master of Arts/Master of Science degree with an emphasis in non-profit management, public administration, or organizational development; OR

-* Experience with youth in the areas of informal education, employability skills development, summer camps, teaching conversational English, or volunteerism/community service;
+• Experience with youth in the areas of informal education, employability skills development, summer camps, mentoring, teaching conversational English, or volunteerism/community service;

-* Experience with one or more of the following: non-profit development, financial management, budgeting, training, human resource development, strategic planning, project development, grant writing, fundraising, event management, marketing, public relations, advocacy civic participation, or public administration;
+• Experience with one or more of the following: non-profit development, training, human resource development, strategic planning, project development, grant writing, fundraising, event management, marketing, public relations, volunteerism, or public administration;

 Required Language Skills